 About Jillian

-Jillian Kelly Wavering, MSSW, LCSW, RPT-S
+Jillian Kelly-Wavering, MSSW, LCSW, RPT-S

-Jillian has taught as an adjunct professor on the topics of Play Therapy, Trauma, and Resilience, and co-authored several publications including Dear Mr. Leprechaun: Nurturing Resilience in Children Facing Loss and GriefPlay Therapy with Children Facing Medical Challenges; The Use of Puppets in Psychodynamic Play Therapy, I Didn’t Get to Say Good-bye: A Story for Children Grieving During Coronavirus (ages 3-6 and ages 6-12) and My Grief is Like the Ocean: A story for children who lost a parent to suicide.
-She is a frequent presenter on the topic of Play Therapy - recently internationally!
+Jillian has taught as an adjunct lecturer on the topics of Play Therapy, Trauma, and Resilience, and co-authored several publications including Dear Mr. Leprechaun: Nurturing Resilience in Children Facing Loss and Grief; Play Therapy with Children Facing Medical Challenges; The Use of Puppets in Psychodynamic Play Therapy, I Didn’t Get to Say Good-bye: A Story for Children Grieving During Coronavirus (ages 3-6 and ages 6-12) and My Grief is Like the Ocean: A story for children who lost a parent to suicide.
 Jillian’s practice focuses on trauma, grief, and loss.

 At many times throughout their lives, children will feel the world has turned topsy-turvy.
 It's not the ever-present smile that will help them feel secure.
 It's knowing that love can hold many feelings, including sadness, and that they can count on the people they love to be with them until the world turns right side up again." - Fred Rogers